joelkim47/Joel-Kimikya/README.md

-Hello!!👋 Joel Kim R. here!
+Hello there!!👋 I'm Joel Kim
-- I'm a very passionated Front-End Web Developer and possess an impresive diversity of skills in tools like HTML5, CSS3, Tailwind, JavaScript, React, TypeScript, Next JS, Canva, Node JS and Nest JS.
+- I'm a passionated Front-End Web Developer and possess an impresive diversity of skills in tools like HTML5, CSS3, Tailwind, JavaScript, React, TypeScript, Next JS, Canva, Node JS and Nest JS.
+I love exploring new technologies and building innovative projects

-- I’m looking to collaborate on 💞️ some of the best Companies or Team that will help me feel valued of my skills and keep grinding up
-- 📫 The best way get in touch with me can be through my Gmail account joelcena.47@gmail.com or here
+🌱 Currently learning Solidity and orient myself into web3.
+💼 Open to collaboration on exciting projects.
+📫 Reach out to me at joelcena.47@gmail.com or connect on my Linkedin https://www.linkedin.com/in/joel-cena/.
+Let's create something amazing together!

 <!---
 Joel-Kimikya/Joel-Kimikya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.